These Celebrities Went All Out With Their Holiday Decorations

-Most of our staff lives in New York City, so our idea of decorating for the holidays is, at most, throwing one of those red, velvet bows on our apartment door and calling it a day.
-Inside, we might put up a faux tree, light some gingerbread-scented candles, and maybe add some twinkly lights to the whole shebang.
+If you live in a small flat in the city, your idea of Christmas decorating might be, at most, throwing one of those red, velvet bows on your front door and calling it a day.
+Inside, you might put up a faux tree, light some gingerbread-scented candles, and maybe add some twinkly lights to the whole shebang.
 It's nothing like the elaborate light displays and blowup Santas of the suburbs.

 P.S.
 Of course, Mariah Carey is in this slideshow.
 Do you even have to ask?